dansmyers/IntroToCS-Fall-2019/Project-Breakout/README.md

 ## Submission

 Upload your work **to Canvas** to an assignment that I'll create.

-Put the four classes in a ZIP file.
+Put your four completed classes in a ZIP file.
+The easiest way to do this is to right-click (or ctrl-click on a Mac) on the folder that contains your files and choose "Compress" or a similarly-named option from the action menu that appears.